Homestead Survival: How To Master Plan Your Own Safe Haven

 You can also set up your property with alarm systems and booby traps.

-Now you will be a tough target for any unfriendly stranger to deal with.
+Now, you will be a tough target for any unfriendly strangers.

 RVs, campers, and tents are the primary mobile options.